2025 LEGISLATIVE PRIORITIES

 Support

-LB294 (Sen. Danielle Conrad) helps families fight the cost of living by adopting the Child Tax Credit Act (CTC), which would create a fully refundable tax credit of $1,000 per child under age 18 for Nebraska taxpayers in low-income households.
-LB1324 (also introduced by Sen. Conrad) is the same as LB294, but only applies to children age 6 and under.
+LB157, introduced by Senator Danielle Conrad, helps families fight the rising cost of living by adopting the Child Tax Credit Act (CTC), which would create a fully refundable tax credit of $1,000 per child age 6 or under.

 Nebraska Appleseed’s position: